 Health Benefits of Chobani yogurt for cats

-In contrast to normal yogurt, Chobani and Greek yogurt are said to drain excess lactose, making them suitable for consumption by cats.
-The Greek yogurt’s nutritional profile is as follows:
+In contrast to normal yogurt some have this believe that Chobani and Greek yogurt can help drain excess lactose, making them suitable for consumption by cats.

 Rich In Calcium: